 Amerigo Completes Refinance of MVC Debt Facility

-Amerigo Resources Ltd. (TSX:ARG)VANCOUVER, BRITISH COLUMBIA, CANADA, September 30, 2019 /EINPresswire.com/ -- Amerigo Completes Refinance of MVC Debt Facility

-Vancouver, British Columbia – September 30, 2019/CNW/ - Amerigo Resources Ltd. ("Amerigo" or the "Company") (TSX: ARG). is pleased to announce that its wholly owned Chilean subsidiary, Minera Valle Central (“MVC”) has completed a refinance of its debt facilities, as initially announced in the Company’s news release of August 6, 2019.
+/EIN News/ -- VANCOUVER, British Columbia, Sept.
+30, 2019 (GLOBE NEWSWIRE) -- Amerigo Resources Ltd. ("Amerigo" or the "Company") (TSX: ARG). is pleased to announce that its wholly owned Chilean subsidiary, Minera Valle Central (“MVC”) has completed a refinance of its debt facilities, as initially announced in the Company’s news release of August 6, 2019.

 MVC obtained debt facilities of US$99.7 million in 2015 and 2017 to finance the Cauquenes expansion, with an original term to December 31, 2021.
 At the time of refinance, the facilities had an outstanding principal of US$56.25 million.